defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations.md

 ## Accessibility by design

-Plan for accessibility as soon as you start designing a digital service or product.
+Creating accessible digital services is important for all users, not just people with physical disabilities or cognitive impairments.

-Accessibility is important for all users, not just people with physical disabilities or cognitive impairments.
 Anyone using your service can find themselves dealing with a stressful situation, tiredness or illness.

-A service that is easy to use and understand is better for everyone.
+When you start designing a digital service or product, you need to plan for accessibility.

 ## Check the regulations

-In the UK, all government digital services and products must:
+In the UK, every government digital service for citizens or internal users must:

 - meet level AA of the [Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/) as a minimum
 - work on the most commonly used assistive technologies, including screen magnifiers, screen readers and speech recognition tools